beargummy/simple-file-system/README.md

 Simple single-file-backed file system that supports basic file operations like create, write content, read content, delete.

+There are limited directories support in terms of file placement.
+One may create files under some paths, with `/` as default parts separator.

 Default implementation uses single file as underlying block storage.
 No directory support at all so far.